austintgriffith/Pyth.io-Site/content/exploration/contractmigration.md

 (previously '336711000000000')
 ```

 Great, so as our miner continues to supply the **Store** contract with data, other contracts on the blockchain can source that data to make decisions.
 But, how would a contract know if the data in **Store** has grown stale?
-What if, down the road, we got requests from developers to add in a **uint** that would tell them how old the prices were?
+What if, down the road, we get requests from developers to add in a **uint** that will tell them how old the prices are?
 Let's do that now:

 ```
 pragma solidity ^0.4.11;

-import 'zeppelin-solidity/contracts/ownership/Ownable.sol';
-import "Predecessor.sol";

-contract Store is Ownable,Predecessor {
+contract Store is Ownable, Predecessor {

     //string to hold source url of price information for reference string public source;